-7129 7:00-9:50pm MU3-702 Dorritie, F Semester + 3 hours by arrangement each week.
+7129 W 7:00-9:50pm MU3-702 Dorritie, F Semester

 Music Fundamentals for Audio Professionals - 3 Units RA-015

 ADVISORY: ENGL-090 LMC Degree: DA Transfer: CSU

 Are you someone with an interest in recording having little or no musical training?
 Or, perhaps you are a musician who has learned to play by ear.
 In either case, this course is designed to help you develop the basic skills required to read or write musical notation.
 It is also a great place to learn the musical terminology commonly used during professional recording sessions.
 LR